-Evidence of Learning Task Details
+1. Evidence of Learning Task 1: Comparing Curriculum (40%)

-Title: Comparing Curriculum
+Task Type: Research-based Assignment

-Type: Research-based Assignment Learning Outcomes Assessed: 1, 2
+Due Date: Thursday, 11 August 2022, 23:59

-Due Date: 17th August 21 17:00
+Weight: 40%, Marked out of 40

-Weight: 40% Marked out of: 40 Task Description:
+Length: 1,500 words

-Word count: 1,500 words Task Description:
+Task Description:

-In this Evidence of Learning task you will:
+In this Evidence of Learning task, you will:

-- 1. Compare the structure and content of the Australian Curriculum for two different learning areas; - 2.
-Record your findings on a template provided; - In the same template, you will write about the findings from your comparison commenting on any significant differences between the learning areas and discussing these in terms of their implications for teaching. - 4.
-Have the opportunity to present provisional findings in Week 5/6.
+- 1. Compare the structure and content of the Australian Curriculum for two different learning areas. - 2.
+Record your findings on a template provided. - 3.
+In the same template, you will write about the findings from your comparison commenting on any significant differences between the learning areas and discussing these in terms of their implications for teaching.